ButterSus/PersonalWebsite/Writerside/topics/Compilers-Introduction.md

 OOP principles**, in order to structure AST correctly.

 All backend stuff should be **implemented in a language itself**.
-It means all logic, that generates and optimizes code, should be written in a language itself.
+It means all logic that generates and optimizes code should be written in a language itself.
 It will allow to **easily extend/override the language**.

 <note>

-If you are interested in this idea, [you can contact me, I'm always open for collaboration](Home.md#contact-me) since I'm a student.
+If you are interested in this idea, [you can contact me;
+I'm always open for collaboration](Home.md#contact-me) since I'm a student.

 </note>